-The presentations will cover all aspects of intellectual property rights and infringements including trademarks, design rights and copyrighting so counterfeiting of physical products as well as other forms of IP theft will be discussed.
+The presentations covered all aspects of intellectual property rights and infringements including trademarks, design rights and copyrighting so counterfeiting of physical products, as well as other forms of IP theft, was discussed.

-Due to the range and depth of the topics discussed, the forum will appeal not just to manufacturers, retailers and distributors but also all manner of service providers, charities and non-profits.
+Due to the range and depth of the topics discussed, the forum appealed not just to manufacturers, retailers and distributors but also all manner of service providers, charities and non-profits.

 Current State of Affairs